 Focus groups have become a traditional market research method because they are biased and usually provide a motivated answer.
 Moderators can intentionally or unintentionally change the perception of participants because they might not want to disappoint the moderator.
 Hence, focus surveys might provide false information regarding your product or service.

 5- Might Not Be a True Representation of Your Target Group

 Focus groups consist of a sample of the audience, which is not an accurate societal representation.
 The opinions expressed by the participants might not represent the views of society as a whole.
 Hence, additional research is always required to cross-check the results of focus groups.

 Conducting B2C focus group discussions are more manageable when compared to B2B talks.
 It is challenging to convince participants to share their views about B2B products because professionals are hard to convince.
 Besides, they might demand a good compensation to share their opinions.
 Moreover, creating an atmosphere for useful discussion could be challenging because such debates often have intense conversations.
 Lastly, an experienced moderator is required to handle the participants’ views smoothly to generate worthwhile insights.

 Do We Have A New Solution To Replace Focus Groups?

 Now that you have understood how problematic research surveys and focus groups are – what can you do?
 Can you replace them?
 And if so, with what?

-Meet Revuze, An AI-Based Solution For Focus Groups
+Meet Revuze, A Generative AI-Based Solution For Focus Groups

 Focus groups are good, but the way they are conducted and the conclusions are drawn often lead to wrong decisions.
 It is not easy to organize focus group discussion, data is biased, and the cost involved is also high.
 The best way to run a focus group is to be “fly on the wall.”
 You should tap into customers’ conversation without customers knowing you are present in the room because it will affect their answers.